gantonopoulos/course-event-driven-microservices/event-driven-microservices.georgios.demo/Knowledge.md

 }
 ```

+## Using Repository bean in Elastic Search
+There is a Repository pattern implementation in Spring (see [TwitterElasticsearchQueryRepository's](./elastic/elastic-query-client/src/main/java/com/microservices/demo/elastic/query/client/repository/TwitterElasticsearchQueryRepository.java) definition).
+This offers another way of querying data from elastic search, which however cannot be used for more complex queries.
+It fetches data in bulk (and then one can refine the fetched collection) or performs CRUD operations.
+In comparison, the **ElasticsearchOperations** (see [TwitterElasticQueryClient](./elastic/elastic-query-client/src/main/java/com/microservices/demo/elastic/query/client/service/impl/TwitterElasticQueryClient.java)) offers an API with which one can formulate complex queries, which are then sent to the client and you get the results back.

 # Important Concepts
 - Quorum (Kafka, Elastic search)
   - Set minimum Number of nodes required to create a network and avoid "split brain".
 (Lections: 36)